johnsetzer3/Disease_Prediction/README.md

 X: The member in the X role will decide which technologies will be used for each step of the project.
 Morgan documented the technologies that all team members agreed to.

-## Topic Selected: Disease Prediction using Machine Learning.
-This topic uses data that has 132 parameters to help predict 42 different types of diseases.
+## Topic Selected: Disease Prediction using Machine Learning
+### This topic uses data that has 132 parameters to help predict 42 different types of diseases.

-## Reason Why The Topic Was Selected: The dataset provided is in a testing and training file, so this will give us to chance to show the skills we learned from Modules 17, 18, and 19 including logistical regression, K-means, hierarchical clustering, Tensorflow and Random Forest.
+## Reason Why The Topic Was Selected:
+### The dataset provided is in a testing and training file, so this will give us to chance to show the skills we learned from Modules 17, 18, and 19 including logistical regression, K-means, hierarchical clustering, Tensorflow and Random Forest.

-## Description of their Source of Data: The data we used is from Kaggle.
+## Description of the Source of Data:
+The data we used is from Kaggle.
 It is two csv files.
-The source of the data from the author is not disclosed.
-The training file is [Training.csv](Resources/Training.csv) and the testing file is [Testing.csv](Resources/Testing.csv)
+The training file is [Training.csv](Resources/Training.csv) and the testing file is [Testing.csv](Resources/Testing.csv) The source of the data from the author is not disclosed.

 ## Questions with the data we hope to answer: